More than two dozen parishioners killed in rural Texas church shooting

 "I never thought it would happen here," Matula added.
 "This is something that happens in a big city.
 I would never have thought this would have taken place here.
 It's just too tight a community.
 It doesn't make sense."

+"I never in a million years could've believed Devin could be capable of this kind of thing," Dave Ivey, the shooter's uncle, told NBC News.
+"I am numb. ...
+My family will suffer because of his coward actions. ...
+I am so sorry for the victims in Texas."

-President Donald Trump, traveling in Asia, said in Tokyo that the shooting was a "murderous attack" and promised that "we will never, ever leave" the families' sides.
+President Donald Trump, who is traveling in Asia, said in Tokyo that the shooting was a "murderous attack" and promised that "we will never, ever leave" the families' sides.

 Former President Barack Obama shared his condolences over Twitter.

-Note: CORRECTION (Nov.
-6, 10:20 a.m.): An earlier version of this article misspelled the last name of the Wilson County sheriff.
-It's Joe Tackitt, not Tackett.